Red-fronted parrotlet

 The red-fronted parrotlet (Touit costaricensis) is a Near Threatened species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Costa Rica and Panama.

-Taxomomy and systematics
+Taxonomy and systematics

 The red-fronted parrotlet has been treated by some authors as a subspecies of the blue-fronted parrotlet (T. dilectissimus), and the two are now considered a superspecies.
 The red-fronted parrotlet is monotypic.

 Description

 The red-fronted parrotlet is about 15 to 17 cm long and weighs about 80 g.
 Its body is mostly green, darker above than below.
 Its forehead ("front") and much of its face are red with a bit of blue on the latter and a white eye ring.
 Its crown and hindneck are bronze-green and its throat yellowish.
 It has much red on the wing's "wrist", and its primaries are black with green outer edges.
 Its underwing coverts are yellow.
 Its tail has a square end; the central tail feathers are black and the others yellow with black tips.
 Males have more red on their face than females and immatures have almost none.